bxjthu/CompLing/README.md

 [Q&A Platform](https://piazza.com/tsinghua.edu.cn/fall2018/40641533)

 ## Overview
 This course provides an introduction to computational linguistics, covering the fundamental models of linguistic phenomena at the levels of morphology, syntax, semantics and pragmatics.
-Students will learn how these models are implemented, evaluated and applied to real-world natural language processing (NLP) tasks, together with some entry-level but practical skills in NLP with Python.
+Students will learn how these models are implemented, evaluated, and applied to real-world natural language processing (NLP) tasks, together with some entry-level but practical skills in NLP with Python.

 ## Aims
 + To introduce the fundamental language models, their strengths and weaknesses.